Asynchronous Distributed Reinforcement Learning for LQR Control via Zeroth-Order Block Coordinate Descent: Distributed ZOO with Asynchronous Samples and Updates

 To achieve simultaneous update for non-adjacent agents, we decompose the set of agents $\mathcal{V}$ into $s$ independent clusters ($s$ has an upper bound depending on the graph), i.e., $\mathcal{V}=\cup_{j=1}^s\mathcal{V}_j$, and

 such that the agents in the same cluster are not adjacent in the interaction graph, i.e., $(i_1,i_2)\notin\mathcal{E}$ for any $i_1,i_2\in\mathcal{V}_{j}$, $j\in\{1,...,s\}$.
 Note that no matter graph $\mathcal{G}$ is directed or undirected, any two agents have to lie in different clusters if there is a link from one to the other.
 Without loss of generality, we assume $\mathcal{G}$ is undirected, and let $\mathcal{N}_i$ be the neighbor set of agent $i$.
 In the case when $\mathcal{G}$ is directed, we define $\mathcal{N}_i$ as the set of agents $j$ such that $(i,j)\in\mathcal{E}$ or $(j,i)\in\mathcal{E}$.
-A simple algorithm for achieving such a clustering is shown in Algorithm \ref{alg:clustering}.
-Note that the number of clusters obtained by implementing Algorithm \ref{alg:clustering} may be different each time.
-In practical applications, Algorithm \ref{alg:clustering} can be modified to solve for a clustering with maximum or minimum number of clusters.

-\GJ{Algorithm \ref{alg:clustering} requires the global graph information as an input, thus is centralized.
-Nonetheless, Algorithm \ref{alg:clustering} is only implemented in one shot, and there is no real-time global information required during its implementation.
-Therefore, Algorithm \ref{alg:clustering} can be viewed as an off-line centralized deployment before implementing the distributed policy seeking algorithm.} Based on the clustering obtained by Algorithm \ref{alg:clustering}, we propose Algorithm \ref{alg:as} as the asynchronous distributed zeroth-order algorithm.
+A simple algorithm for achieving such a clustering is shown in Section \ref{app alg}.
+Based on the clustering, we propose Algorithm \ref{alg:as} as the asynchronous distributed zeroth-order algorithm.
 Algorithm \ref{alg:as} can be viewed as a distributed RL algorithm where different clusters take actions asynchronously, different agents in one cluster take actions simultaneously and independently.
 In Algorithm \ref{alg:as}, step 5 can be viewed as {\it policy evaluation} for agent $i$, while step 6 corresponds to {\it policy iteration}.
 Moreover, the local observation $h_{i}(\hat{x}_i^k+r_iu_{i}^k,x_{-i}^k,\xi^k)$ can be viewed as the reward returned by the environment to agent $i$.

 In the literature, BCD algorithms have been studied with different update orders such as deterministically cyclic \cite{canutescu2003cyclic,wright2015coordinate} and randomly shuffled \cite{richtarik2014iteration,yu2019zeroth}.
-In this paper, we adopt an ``essentially cluster cyclic update" scheme, which includes the standard cyclic update as a special case, and is a variant of the essentially cyclic update scheme in \cite{wright2015coordinate,xu2017globally}, see the following assumption.
+In this paper, we adopt an ``essentially cluster cyclic update" scheme, which includes the standard cyclic update as a special case, and is a variant of the essentially cyclic update scheme in \cite{wright2015coordinate,xu2017globally}.

 \begin{assumption} (Essentially Cluster Cyclic Update) Given integer $T_0\geq s$, for any cluster $j\in\{1,...,s\}$ and any two steps $k_1$ and $k_2$ such that $k_2-k_1=T_0-1$, there exists $k_0\in [k_1,k_2]$ such that $z_{k_0}=j$. \end{assumption}